slazav/graphene/graphene/Readme.md

 - `rename <old_name> <new_name>` -- Rename a database file.

 Delete and rename commands just do simple file operations.
-A database can be renamed only if destination does not exists.
+A database can be renamed only if the destination does not exists.

 - `set_descr <name> <description>` -- Change database description.